Business activities and organization

 We want to be a sustainably growing company that delights its customers, creates value for its investors, and in which employees enjoy their work.

 Group Headquarters & Group Services comprises all Group units that cannot be allocated directly to one of the operating segments.
-Since January 1, 2017, the segment also reports on our new Technology and Innovation Board department.
 As the organization that sets the direction and provides momentum, it defines strategic aims for the Group, ensures they are met, and becomes directly involved in selected Group projects.
-Group Services provides services to the entire Group; in addition to typical services such as financial accounting, human resources services, and operational procurement, Group Services also includes agency services, which are provided by our personnel service provider, Vivento.
-On the one hand, it is in charge of securing external employment opportunities for employees, mainly civil servants, predominantly in the public sector.
+Group Services acts as service provider for the Group; in addition to typical services such as financial accounting, human resources services, and operational procurement, Group Services also includes Vivento, our personnel service provider.
+On the one hand, it is in charge of securing external employment opportunities for employees and mainly civil servants, predominantly in the public sector.
 On the other, Vivento also seeks to strategically place them internally, with the aim of retaining professional expertise within the Group, so as to reduce the use of external staff.
-Further units are Group Supply Services (GSUS) for our real estate management and our strategic procurement, and MobilitySolutions, which is a full-service provider for fleet management and mobility services.
+Further units are Group Supply Services (GSUS) for our real estate management, and MobilitySolutions, which is a full-service provider for fleet management and mobility services.
 Our central innovation unit Group Innovation+ is working to develop new business areas and products in close dialog with our operating segments.
 For more information, please refer to Note 31 “Segment reporting” in the notes to the consolidated financial statements.